How to say “today” in japanese

 Below are the new words used in the example sentence.

 - wa – は : a binding particle working as a case marker or topic marker.
-In the example, this is used after “kyou” to provide a topic.
+In the example, this works after “boku” to make the subject in the sentence.

-- ta – た : an auxiliary verb put after a verb, adjective, or auxiliary verb to make its past tense form.
+- ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
-In the example, this is used after the conjugated auxiliary verb, “deshi”, to make its past tense form, “deshi ta”.
+In the example, this is used after “nat” to make its past tense form, “nat ta”.

 Definition and meaning of “honjitsu”

-Below are the definition and meaning of “honjitsu”.
+Next, let me explain the definition and meaning of “honjitsu”.

 - honjitsu – 本日 (ほんじつ) : a noun meaning ‘today’ in Japanese.
+This can also work as an adverb.

 The meaning of “honjitsu” is completely the same as that of “kyou”.
 These two words are, however, not completely the same.
-“Honjitsu” is considered more polite than “kyou”.
-Native speakers, therefore, use “honjitsu” to say ‘today’ politely in Japanese.
+“Honjitsu” is considered much more polite than “kyou”.
+Native speakers, therefore, use “honjitsu” to say ‘today’ very politely in Japanese.

 To understand this word more clearly, let me explain its kanji characters in detail, one by one.

-“Honjitsu” in kanji
+Honjitsu in kanji

 The kanji expression of “honjitsu” consists of the following two characters: